Meta Co-Training: Two Views are Better than One: Introduction

 \section{Introduction}

-In many practical machine learning scenarios we have access to a large amount of unlabeled data, and relatively few labeled data points for the task on which we would like to train.
-For generic computer vision (CV) tasks there are large well-known and open source datasets with hundreds of millions or even billions of unlabeled images~\cite{LAION5B,LAION400M}.
-In contrast, labeled data is usually scarce and expensive to obtain requiring many human-hours to generate.
-Hence, in this context, \emph{semi-supervised learning (SSL)} methods are becoming increasingly popular as they rely on training useful learning models by using small amounts of labeled data and large amounts of unlabeled data.
+In many critical machine learning scenarios we have access to a large amount of unlabeled data, and relatively few labeled data points for a given task.
+For standard computer vision (CV) tasks there are large well-known and open source datasets with hundreds of millions or even billions of unlabeled images~\cite{LAION5B,LAION400M}.
+In contrast, labeled data is usually an order of magnitude more scarce and otherwise expensive to obtain requiring many human-hours to generate.
+In this context, \emph{semi-supervised learning (SSL)} methods are useful as they rely on training more performant models, using small amounts of labeled data and large amounts of unlabeled data.